winglang/workshop-bedrock/04-bedrock.md

 ![Console Invoke](./assets/bedrock-console.png)

-🚀 We will later use the bedrock module to fix the grammar of markdown files, but first lets create a GitHub app 🚀
+🚀 We will later use the bedrock module to fix the grammar of markdown files, but first, let's create a GitHub app. 🚀